Okon-Itrechio/STUDENTS-PERFORMANCE-ANALYSIS/README.md

       o	Some High School: 65

-      o	High School: 63

-•	Race/Ethnicity: Group E (72.7 average score) and Group D (69.2 average score) were the highest performers.
-Group A, with an average of 63.0, was the ethnic group with the least performance.
+•	Students belonging to Race/Ethnic Group E and Group D had the highest performance.
+Students in race/ethnic Group A was the ethnic group with the lowest performance.

 ## Recommendations
-Students should be encouraged to complete a test-preparation course before they take the main test, as it guarantees better grades.
-The school can subsidies lunch for all students and serve everyone standard lunches; there is a direct relationship between the quality of food and students' performances.
+•	Students must ensure they complete test preparation course as this will enhance their performance.

+•	Students to encourage their parents to upgrade their level of education as this will greatly influence their academic performance

+•	Students should encourage to eat standard lunch as quality of food affects their performance.

 ## Conclusion
 The analysis revealed that female students performed better than male students.
-However, male students performed better in Math (with an average score of 68.73), while female students performed better in Reading and Writing (with average scores of 72.61 and 72.47, respectively).
-Students who had standard lunch in school performed better (with an average score of 70.84) when compared to those who had free/reduced lunches, who averaged 62.20.
-Students who completed a test preparedness course outperformed those who didn't (72.7 to 65.0 average scores).
-Parents' level of education directly influenced students' performance.
+However, male students performed better in Math while female students performed better in Reading and Writing.
+Students who had standard lunch in school performed better compared to those who had free/reduced lunch.
+Students who completed a test preparation course performed better than those who didn't had test preparation course.
+Finally, student parents with higher level of education greatly influenced their performance.